UC Davis logo

 If you are self-catering, consider these tips to reduce your trash:

 If you are hosting a conference, encourage exhibitors to provide only sustainable giveaways.
-Suggest their gifts be recyclable, compostable and/or made with recycled content.
+Suggest that their gifts be recyclable, compostable and/or made with recycled content.

 Enlist guests to help

-Inform guests that they will be attending a zero-waste event and educate them about how their experiences may be different than they expect.
+Inform guests that they will be attending a zero-waste event and educate them about how their experiences may be different than usual.
 If you are reducing paper packets and handouts, prepare attendees ahead of time.
 You may also want to request that they bring their own mugs, or even their own dishes and eating utensils.